 Chance of having a Good Time!

-What Month is The Best Time for Whale Watching in Azores Islands?
+What Months are The Best for Whale Watching in Azores Islands?

 Resident Species (Yearlong)

-Sperm Whales, Common Dolphins, Common Bottlenose Dolphins, Risso’s Dolphins.
+Sperm whales are present in the Azores all year long., Common Dolphins, Common Bottlenose Dolphins, Risso’s Dolphins.

-Occasionally: Striped Dolphins, Beaked Whales – Blainville’s Beaked Whales, Gervais Beaked Whales, Sowerby’s Beaked Whales, True’s Beaked Whales and Cuvier’s Beaked Whales.
+Occasionally: Humpback Whales in October and November, Orcas in February and March, and the hard to spot deep diving Beaked Whales – Blainville’s Beaked Whales, Gervais Beaked Whales, Sowerby’s Beaked Whales, True’s Beaked Whales and Cuvier’s Beaked Whales.

 [Mar-Jun] Spring – Giants